getodk/docs/docs/central-install-digital-ocean.rst

      EMAIL_PASSWORD=my-email-password

    .. note::

+     ``EMAIL_FROM`` is the address the email should come from.
+It's sometimes known as the sender address.

      ``EMAIL_IGNORE_TLS`` should generally be set to ``false``. ``EMAIL_SECURE`` should be set to ``true`` if you use port 465 and set to ``false`` for other ports.